zikiivan/portfolio/README.md

 Wordpress website for a legacy Archtectural firm in uganda. http://kkparch.com/

-#All other creations are listed in the fullstack Developer CV  in pdf format.
+#All other creations are listed in my resume available in PDF format